Delman Coates: Ministry

 In 2004, he became senior pastor of Mt.
 Ennon Baptist Church, a megachurch located in Clinton, Maryland.

+In 2012, Coates announced his support for same-sex marriage.
+Following this announcement, less than 10 people left the church for this reason while 1,000 people joined the church during that year, a record number of new members for the church.

 Politics

 Maryland House of Delegates member Heather Mizeur named Coates as her running mate in the 2014 race for governor.